hosseinforoozand/HSJ_Paper/README.md

 If you found this code useful in your research, please make sure to cite the following publication:

-Foroozand, H., and Weijs, S. V.: Effect of Data Quantization on Optimal Monitoring Network Design, Water Resources Research, doi.org/10.1029/2021WR-xxxxxx
+Foroozand, H., and Weijs, S. V.: Effect of Data Quantization on Optimal Monitoring Network Design, Hydrological Sciences Journal